relx085/hostings/hostings.md

 # Credits

-Made by Cxmp in his free time all recording provided by external reports some given by me have fun and don't leak.
+Made by Cxmp in his free time all recording provided by external reports some given by me have fun.